kimsavinfo/corejs-mysql/documentation/00_MAIN.md

     fields_to_retrieve: "state",
     group_by: "state"
 } })
-// This return the number of rows in the "product" table by state
+// This returns the number of rows in the "product" table by state
 ```

 #### Filter and In